 <head> <title>Home Page - Static Site Generator Demo</title> <link rel="stylesheet" href="/lib/bootstrap/dist/css/bootstrap.min.css"> <link rel="stylesheet" href="/css/site.css"> </head> <body> <header> <nav class="navbar"> <div class="container-fluid"> <a class="navbar-brand" href="/index.html">Demo</a> <div class="navbar-collapse"> <ul class="navbar-nav flex-grow-1"> <li class="nav-item"> <a class="nav-link text-dark" href="/index.html">Home</a> </li> <li class="nav-item"> <a class="nav-link text-dark" href="/blog/index.html">Blog</a> </li> </ul> </div> </div> </nav> </header> </body>

 You can see that this is a standard MVC template layout (with a few minor changes), that rendered the body, which is also from the MVC template.

 If we look at the transformation as a whole:

 The good part of this being a .NET tool that can be run after the website is compiled, is that it also allows for more complex setups.
-For example, you could have a GitHub pipeline that builds the application, installs the tool, renders the site into HTML, and publishes the output into a hosting site (like Google's Firebase, Azure's Storage Account Static Website, Azure's Static Web Apps, AWS' S3, and so on).
+For example, you could have a GitHub pipeline that builds the application, installs the tool, renders the site into HTML, and publishes the output into a hosting site (like Azure's Static Web Apps, Netlify, AWS' S3, Google's Firebase, and so on).

-If you read this far and want to help build this, please know your contributions are welcome in the GitHub repository:
+Please know your contributions are welcome in the GitHub repository.